 His death was announced by the medical examiner in February, but at that time the manner and cause of death had not been determined.

 Vancouver police declined a request for an interview with KOIN 6 News and did not say why no one has been arrested.
 They did say the investigation is ongoing.

 Officials with the Washington Child Protective Services also declined to comment.

-Jesse Groves lives across the street from the couple.
-He told KOIN 6 News he speaks to them regulary but did not learn about Karreon’s death until earlier in the day.
+Jesse Grover lives across the street from the couple.
+He told KOIN 6 News he speaks to them regularly but did not learn about Karreon’s death until earlier in the day.

-“I talked to them almost everyday out here in the driveway but they never mentioned anything to us,” Groves said.
+“I talked to them almost every day out here in the driveway but they never mentioned anything to us,” Grover said.
 “We live so close and we have kids.
 I don’t understand how that could ever happen.”